Bhavanam Venkatarami Reddy: Early life

+Career

-His active carrier in politics started in 1970s.
-He started his political career as a Youth Congress activist.
-From there he reached the position of Member of Legislative Assembly later became education minister in Chenna Reddy's cabinet in 1978.
-He also served in the cabinet of Tanguturi Anjaiah before becoming chief minister on 24 February 1982.
-He only served as the chief minister for a brief period, until 19 September 1982, representing Indian National Congress.
+His political career started in the 1970s as a Youth Congress activist.
+From there he reached the position of Member of Legislative Assembly and later became education minister in Chenna Reddy's cabinet in 1978.
+He served in the cabinet of Tanguturi Anjaiah before becoming chief minister on 24 February 1982.
+He served as the chief minister until 19 September 1982, representing Congress.